alexandrubb23/wp-users-list/README.md

 The WP Users List Plugin has two input fields:

 - API Endpoint: Here you can define the API endpoint (e.g. https://jsonplaceholder.typicode.com).
-- Page Name: Here you can define the page where the user list will be displayed (e.g. http://domain.com/users-table).
+- Page Name: Here you can define the page where the user list will be displayed (e.g.users-table).

-## Setting up Permalinks

-To register your newly created page, navigate to the "Permalink Settings" page and select "Post Name".
-Once "Post Name" is selected, click on "Save".

 ## Usage